Arya-Gupta/Object-Oriented-Programming/README.md

 # Dynamic Initialization of Objects Using Constructors

 The dynamic initialization of the object means that the object is initialized at the runtime.
 Dynamic initialization of the object using a constructor is beneficial when the data is of different formats.

+# Copy Constructor in C++

+A copy constructor is a type of constructor that creates a copy of another object.
+If we want one object to resemble another object we can use a copy constructor.
+If no copy constructor is written in the program compiler will supply its own copy constructor.